s11i-code/intro-to-ds-2018/index.md

 The metric does not show any significant correlation even though at first glance there seems to be some accumulation in the top right corner.
 However, this is likely due to the okta unit used in plot.
 It ranges from 0 (sky completely clear) to 8 (sky completely cloudy).
 Due to maximum value 8, value 8 is likely to be overrepresented (as completely cloudy sky will always have value 8).

 #### Precipitation intensity
 Precipitation intensity represents rainfall.
-Unfortunately this plot doesn't indicate any interesting findings either.
+As with cloud amount, this plot doesn't seem to be showing regression either.
+One thing that you can see though is that there are many completely rainless days which why a bar forms at x is zero.

 #### Air temperature
 At first, air temperature gave us hope!
 After all, it is always nice to report actual findings.
 It looks like there might be some downward trend in the scatter plot.
 Could this indicate that when the temperature rises, people are less likely to drink coffee?